sheeproj/test-regression/README.md

 y = f(x0, x1) = sin(x0) + cos(x1)
 ```

-The size of network layer is defined as [8 -> 8] and batch_size is 100.
+The network layer size is defined as [8 -> 8] and batch_size is 100.
 This is useful for testing how network layer and batch_size affect prediction accuracy.
 Here are some results.